LydiaStefanova-NOAA/Legacy-Benchmark-Evaluation/README.md

 ### Source code and scripts

-- PREP: *Scripts and code associated with preprocessing.
+- PREP: *Bash scripts and fortran code associated with preprocessing.
 Most of this is file manipulation (conversion of grib2 to grib1, going from 6 hourly to daily, etc. This is also where is where the smoothed climatology is calculated.*
-- VERI: *Perform calculations for AC and RMS*
+- VERI: *Bash scripts and fortran code for calculation of AC and RMS*
-- PLOT: *Produce plots*
+- PLOT: *Bash scripts and ncl code for plots*

 ## NOTES